streamlink/streamlink-twitch-gui/README.md

 [![Streamlink Twitch GUI][Preview]][Releases]

-## The application has been renamed
+## Livestreamer Twitch GUI has been renamed

 *Streamlink Twitch GUI*, previously known as *Livestreamer Twitch GUI*, has been renamed in early december 2016.
-A statement about this change can be found in the thread ["The future of Livestreamer Twitch GUI"][Application-rename].
+A comment regarding this change can be found in the thread ["The future of Livestreamer Twitch GUI"][Application-rename].

 ## Description